-ED PSY 2212 Introduction To Learners And Learning: 3 semester hours
+ED PSY 2212 Child and Adolescent Development: 3 semester hours

 ED PSY 3312 Psychology of Learning, Instruction, and Assessment: 3 semester hours